ScorchingShade/Vulnerous/README.md

 ### Upcoming
 > Wider Encryption support to be added soon for the Encryptor!
-> More modules to be added!
+> Support for windows coming soon!!
+A Java based Aes-256 encryption locker to be available soon!

 ## Suites